-If you connect external stereo speakers to your Mac through the headphone jack, make sure that input jack is clean and is not clogged with any debris.
-A headphone jack connects to your computer through metal contacts on the inside of the input and if these contacts are blocked by debris or may be a piece of paper or some lint the jack will not be able to make connection with your computer.
+If you connect external stereo speakers to your Mac through the headphone jack, make sure that the input jack is clean and not clogged with any debris.
+A headphone jack connects to your computer through metal contacts on the inside of the input and if these contacts are blocked by debris or maybe a piece of paper or some lint the jack will not be able to connect with your computer.
 Clean the input jack softly and connect the speakers again.

-To check for Bluetooth connectivity click the “Bluetooth” icon on the Mac’s toolbar and it will display all currently connected Bluetooth devices.
+To check for Bluetooth connectivity click the Bluetooth icon on Mac’s toolbar and it will display all currently connected Bluetooth devices.
 Bluetooth connectivity is used with wireless devices and does not need a cabled connection.
 A Bluetooth connection can be subject to the interference problems just like a regular Wi-Fi connection.
-Make sure that you don’t have any obstructions between your computer and speakers and do not place solid objects between the Mac and the speakers.
+Make sure that you don’t have any obstructions between your computer, and speakers, and do not place solid objects between the Mac and the speakers.

-If all your above listed steps do not resolve the issue, then it might be case that your Mac is experiencing a software issue.
-There a few steps you can take:
+If all your above-listed steps do not resolve the issue, then it might be the case that your Mac is experiencing a software issue.
+There are a few steps you can take:

-- If this does not work, go for an NVRAM reset to return the Mac’s audio and video configuration to default settings.
+- If this does not work, go for an NVRAM reset to return Mac’s an audio and video configuration to default settings.

 To perform the NVRAM reset -> restart Mac -> press and hold down the “Command – Option – P – R” keys together for 20 seconds.
 The Mac will restart as normal.